microchip-pic-avr-examples/pic18f47q10-cnano-spi-driver-mplab-mcc/README.md

 11. A dialog box will pop up asking to select the tool to be programmed.
 Select the connected tool from the drop down box.
 Click **OK**.
    <br><img src="images/common/select-device.png" alt="Select Device" width="40%">
 12. After the device gets programmed, the onboard LED0 will flash once every second indicating that it is working as expected.
 The setup for testing client projects is now complete.
 Disconnect the tester for now.
 The `spi-client-polling` and `spi-client-interrupt` projects are pre-configured as mentioned in the next 2 points.
-13. The following configuration was made in MCC Melody UI for SPI Client Driver with Interrupt Driven toggled on for interrupt project.
+13. The following configuration was made in MCC Melody UI for SPI Client Driver polling project with Interrupt Driven toggled on for interrupt project.
    <br><img src="images/client/client-configuration.png" alt="client Configuration" width="60%">
 14. The following pin configurations were made in MCC Melody UI for both SPI Client Driver projects.
    <br><img src="images/client/client-pin-configuration.png" alt="client Pin Configuration" width="100%">